kusti8/proton-native/README.md

 All contributions are welcome.
 Just make a PR.
 Below is a list of general improvements that need to be added that I would love help with:

-- More examples and improve documentation
+- [ ] More examples and improve documentation
-- Add UiArea
+- [ ] Add UiArea
-- Clean up code
+- [ ] Clean up code
-- Make packaging easier
+- [ ] Make packaging easier
-- Make creating a new app easier (something similar to `create-react-app`)
+- [x] Make creating a new app easier (something similar to `create-react-app`): https://github.com/albe-rosado/create-proton-app

 <a href="https://www.keycdn.com/"><sub><sup>Accelerated by KeyCDN</sup></sub></a>